 Defining markets has never been an easy task.
 Despite their importance for economic theory and practice, they are hard to pin down as a concept and economists have tended to adopt simplified axiomatic models or rely on piecemeal case studies.
 This book argues that an extended range of theory, ...

-Edited By Theodore A. Burczak, Robert F. Garnett Jr., Richard McIntyre
+By Theodore Burczak, Robert F Garnett Jr, Richard McIntyre

 October 13, 2017